HanielHernandez/customizable-css-docs/content/docs.md

 ### Import

-If you want customize some variables you can then import the main sass file
+If you want customize some variables or override classes you can then import the main sass file in your own sass

 ```scss
 @import "~customizable-css/css/main.scss";